Reviews11 min read

 Surfer SEO vs. Clearscope

-Clearscope targets a similar audience — content teams who want data-driven optimization guidance.
-Clearscope's interface is arguably cleaner and its NLP grading is well-regarded, but it offers less depth in competitor analysis and lacks Surfer's SERP Analyzer equivalent.
-Clearscope's entry plan starts around $189/month, making Surfer the more accessible option.
-Surfer also wins on integrations and the breadth of features beyond just the editor.
+Clearscope targets content teams wanting data-driven optimization guidance.
+The interface is arguably cleaner and the NLP grading is solid, but Clearscope doesn't offer the depth in competitor analysis or SERP data that Surfer does.
+Clearscope's entry plan starts around $189/month, so Surfer's the more accessible choice.
+Plus, Surfer wins on integrations and feature breadth.

 Surfer SEO Clearscope